snowmerak/generics-for-go/README.md

-# zx
+# Generics for go

-A high order functions collection for golang
+A useful generic codes for go

 ## Slice